-Another issue, which continues to cause concern both to traditional Catholics and Bible believing Christians, but for completely different reasons, is the evil and apostate ecumenical movement.
-What was left of genuine Protestant Churches in the 20th century, would soon be lost forever once they decided to get in bed with the whore of Rome; subsequently since that dangerous Council of the 1960s, Christendom would never again be the same, and this is something that Fundamentalists and "real" Catholics will always see eye-to-eye on.
+Another issue, which continues to cause concern both to traditional catholics and Bible believing Christians, but for completely different reasons, is the evil and apostate ecumenical movement.
+What was left of genuine protestant churches in the 20th century, would soon be forever lost, once they decided to get in it bed with the whore of Rome.
+Since that dangerous council of the 1960s, Christendom would never again be the same, and this is something that protestants and "real" catholics will always see eye-to-eye on.

 "I grew up, he said, with an inbred opposition to anything that came from Rome.
 I objected to this doctrine; I objected to their methods of reasoning; I objected to their methods of operation in this country [doesn't elaborate what this means.]
 So I grew up, and I saw no reason for differing from that opinion as the years went by [notice that he made the compromise, not them.]
 When I became Archbishop, I had many connections with them.
 One of the first things I did was to call together representatives of the Church of Rome to discuss how contact with them might be maintained in the future."
 (Fisher of Lambeth, 1969, p.
 271.)